-Inconsistency of values: Figure 4 shows the distributions of inconsistency by different measures for different domains and Table 4 lists the attributes with the highest or lowest inconsistency.
+Inconsistency of values: Figure 4 shows the distributions of inconsistency by different measures for different domains and Table 3 lists the attributes with the highest or lowest inconsistency.

 Stock: For the Stock domain, even with bucketing, the number of different values for a data item ranges from 1 to 13, where the average is 3.7.
 There are only 17% of the data items that have a single value, the largest percentage of items (30%) have two values, and 39% have more than three values.
 However, we observe one source (StockSmart) that stopped refreshing data after June 1st, 2011; if we exclude its data, 37% data items have a single value, 16% have two, and 36% have more than three.
 The entropy shows that even though there are often multiple values, very often one of them is dominant among others.
-In fact, the maximum entropy for two values (under uniform distribution) is 1 and there are only 17% of the items that have a single value, but there are 42% items whose entropy is less than .2 and 76% items whose entropy is less than 1.
+In fact, while we observe inconsistency on 83% items, there are 42% items whose entropy is less than .2 and 76% items whose entropy is less than 1 (recall that the maximum entropy for two values, happening under uniform distribution, is 1).
 After we exclude StockSmart, entropy on some attributes is even lower.
 Finally, we observe that for 64% of the numerical data items the deviation is within .1; however, for 14% of the items the deviation is above .5, indicating a big discrepancy.